-- 1. We support: - 1.1.
+- 1.1.
 Development of a national standard of identity for honey, to include identification of all additives and/or adulterations; - 1.2.
-Allowing honey bees to be placed on government-owned or managed lands; - 1.3.
-Programs that increase the availability and additional planting of non-noxious pollinator forage on private and governmentowned or managed lands; - 1.4.
-Adequate funding for regionally-located Agricultural Research Service honey bee research centers; - 1.5.
-Funding for research to find practical, effective methods to control or reduce bee pests and disease, prioritizing Varroa mites; - 1.6.
-Programs at the federal and state level to fast-track evaluation and registration of effective compounds and management techniques to enable beekeepers to have alternative control strategies and materials; - 1.7.
-Development of specific domestic (state and federal) quarantine protocols for all life stages of the honey bee to ensure the protection of U.S. honey bees from diseases, pests and parasites that could be introduced into the country by accompanying importation of foreign stocks; - 1.8.
-A state-led, voluntary Pollinator Stewardship Program that emphasizes increased stakeholder communication and education, increased research in Best Management Practices standards, and promotion of the Bee Flag identification program; - 1.9.
-The continued use of drugs currently used by beekeepers and available over the counter for the control of American and European Foulbrood until there is a protocol in place; - 1.10.
-Programs to provide stability for the domestic bee industry which can help assure adequate pollination of all crops; and - 1.11.
-The U.S Port Authority destroying all undocumented or feral honeybees or any foreign insects found at U.S ports per federal regulations. - 2.
-We oppose: - 2.1.
+Requiring country-of-origin labels for honey being placed on the front of all packaging in a readable font size; - 1.3.
+Sweeteners blended with honey disclosing the addition of any other sweeteners on the front of all packaging in a readable font size; - 1.4.
+Labeling a product as honey only if it meets the Food and Drug Administration definition of honey; - 1.5.
+Allowing honey bees to be placed on government-owned or managed lands; - 1.6.
+Programs that increase the availability and additional planting of non-noxious pollinator forage on private and government-owned or managed lands; - 1.7.
+Adequate funding for regionally-located Agricultural Research Service honey bee research centers; - 1.8.
+Funding for research to find practical, effective methods to control or reduce bee pests and disease, prioritizing Varroa mites; - 1.9.
+Programs at the federal and state level to fast-track evaluation and registration of effective compounds and management techniques to enable beekeepers to have alternative control strategies and materials; - 1.10.
+Development of specific domestic (state and federal) quarantine protocols for all life stages of the honey bee to ensure the protection of U.S. honey bees from diseases, pests and parasites that could be introduced into the country by accompanying importation of foreign stocks; - 1.11.
+A state-led, voluntary Pollinator Stewardship Program that emphasizes increased stakeholder communication and education, increased research in Best Management Practices standards, and promotion of the Bee Flag identification program; - 1.12.
+The continued use of drugs currently used by beekeepers and available over the counter for the control of American and European Foulbrood until there is a protocol in place; - 1.13.
+Programs to provide stability for the domestic bee industry which can help assure adequate pollination of all crops; and - 1.14.
+The U.S Port Authority destroying all undocumented or feral honeybees or any foreign insects found at U.S ports per federal regulations.

+- 2.1.
 Imported honey being blended with domestic honey and marketed as a domestic product; and - 2.2.
 The promotion of non-U.S. honey by the National Honey Board.